 - Someone recently tried to extort money from CD Projekt by holding out of date design documents hostage.

-There’s an , though it’s scarcely updated, and .
+There’s an official Cyberpunk 2077 blog, though it’s scarcely updated, and lots of fan talk in the official forums.
 We expect to hear more as 2018 approaches, so drop by our hub of all things Cyberpunk anytime you're curious about the latest updates.